JeremieLitzler/vueschool-course/course-vuejs-3-fundamentals-with-the-options-api.md

 We cannot use arrow function on methods.

 Why?
-Because of the scope of the methods and the `this` keyword.
+Because of the scope of methods and the `this` keyword.

-In an arrow function would not refer to the view application instance.
+In an arrow function `this` would not refer to the view application instance.

 ## Conditional rendering